joeguilmette/wp-local-toolbox/readme.md

 ##Modification

-You can add code that will be executed depending on server environment by modifying the following in wp-local-toolbox.php.
+You can add code that will be executed depending on server name by modifying the following in wp-local-toolbox.php.

 I'd love a pull request if you come up with something useful.

 ```
-if (strtoupper(WPLT_ENVIRONMENT) != 'LIVE' && strtoupper(WPLT_ENVIRONMENT) != 'PRODUCTION') {
+if (strtoupper(WPLT_SERVER) != 'LIVE' && strtoupper(WPLT_SERVER) != 'PRODUCTION') {
-	// Everything except PRODUCTION/LIVE Environment
+	// Everything except PRODUCTION/LIVE SERVER

 	// Hide from robots
 	add_filter( 'pre_option_blog_public', '__return_zero' );

 } else {
-	// PRODUCTION/LIVE Environment
+	// PRODUCTION/LIVE SERVER

 }
 ```